artdecocode/spawncommand/documentary/1-API/1-spawn.md

 ### Types

-The package has a number of types.
+The package's main type is _ChildProcessWithPromise_ which enriches the standard _ChildProcess_ with a `promise` property.

 %TYPEDEF types/index.xml%

+%TYPEDEF types/cp.xml%

 %~ width="15"%